electricimp/Salesforce/README.md

 - Removed methods:
     - *setLoginService()*

-If you are not using the OAuth2 library for authentication, you may continue to use [version 2.0.1](https://github.com/electricimp/Salesforce/releases/tag/v2.0.1-docs).

 **To include this library in your project, add** `#require "Salesforce.agent.lib.nut:3.0.0"` **at the top of your agent code.**

 ## Class Usage ##